dreamgrove/dreamgrove/content/feral/compendium.md

 ### To use in Raid

 - [Manic Grieftorch](https://www.wowhead.com/item=194308/manic-grieftorch?bonus=4795&class=11&ilvl=528&spec=103) This should be the highest value trinket in raid, especially early on when clearing due to deaths in your raid resetting the trinket.
-- [Ashes of the Embersoul](https://www.wowhead.com/item=207167/ashes-of-the-embersoul?bonus=6652:7981:9576:1520:8767&ilvl=528&spec=103) BIS (assuming you are running Convoke) but Griefy T is a better first-pick.
+- [Ashes of the Embersoul](https://www.wowhead.com/item=207167/ashes-of-the-embersoul?bonus=6652:7981:9576:1520:8767&ilvl=528&spec=103) BIS (assuming you are running Convoke) but Grieftorch is a better first-pick.
 - [Cataclysmic Signet Brand](https://www.wowhead.com/item=207166/cataclysmic-signet-brand?bonus=4795&class=11&ilvl=528&spec=103) Very good on longer fights (5m+), but weak on short fights and punishing if you die.
-- [Neltharion's Call to Sufffering](https://www.wowhead.com/item=204211/neltharions-call-to-suffering?bonus=4795&ilvl=535&spec=103) The most reliable stat stick, big RNG swings though but can always be favourable.
+- [Neltharion's Call to Sufffering](https://www.wowhead.com/item=204211/neltharions-call-to-suffering?bonus=4795&ilvl=535&spec=103) Stat-stick that just works, though a bit RNG.
 Great for AOE or if you don't want to run Grieftorch.
 - [Whispering Incarnate Icon](https://www.wowhead.com/item=194301/whispering-incarnate-icon?bonus=4795&class=11&ilvl=528&spec=103) Equal to Neltharion's, but requires a tank and healer in your raid to also equip.

 ### To use in Dungeons

-- [Neltharion's Call to Sufffering](https://www.wowhead.com/item=204211/neltharions-call-to-suffering?bonus=4795&ilvl=535&spec=103) The most reliable stat stick, big RNG swings though but can always be favourable.
+- [Neltharion's Call to Sufffering](https://www.wowhead.com/item=204211/neltharions-call-to-suffering?bonus=4795&ilvl=535&spec=103) Stat-stick that just works, though a bit RNG.
 - [Whispering Incarnate Icon](https://www.wowhead.com/item=194301/whispering-incarnate-icon?bonus=4795&class=11&ilvl=528&spec=103) Equal to Neltharion's, but requires a tank and healer in your group to also equip.
 Can run double stat stick for M+.
 - [Ashes of the Embersoul](https://www.wowhead.com/item=207167/ashes-of-the-embersoul?bonus=6652:7981:9576:1520:8767&ilvl=528&spec=103) Extremely good with Convoke builds and highest value in terms of burst.
-- [Fyrakk's Tainted Rageheart](https://www.wowhead.com/item=207174/fyrakks-tainted-rageheart?bonus=4795&class=11&ilvl=535&spec=103) Defensive option for high-keys, small sim lose but less in reality as it lets your healer do more DPS and minimises your time sitting in Bear etc.
+- [Fyrakk's Tainted Rageheart](https://www.wowhead.com/item=207174/fyrakks-tainted-rageheart?bonus=4795&class=11&ilvl=535&spec=103) Defensive option for high-keys, lose thereotical damage but lets your healer do more DPS and minimises your time sitting in Bear etc.
 - [Storm-Eater's Boon](https://www.wowhead.com/item=194302/storm-eaters-boon?bonus=4795&class=11&ilvl=528&spec=103) This is very niche and may only be playable in a few keys, if at all, but does big damage if you can pull it off (keeps you stationary for its duration, meaning you can't avoid any swirlies or mobs being moved away).
 You can always Bearform and/or Survival Instincts with this if needed too.
 - [Manic Grieftorch](https://www.wowhead.com/item=194308/manic-grieftorch?bonus=4795&class=11&ilvl=528&spec=103) Good for priority burst damage which will be valuable for many bosses and trash packs.
 If your group has lots of deaths, has the potential be giga-bis.